nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_capacity_lab/prismops_capacity_lab.rst

 Takeaways
 .........

-- Prism Pro is our solution to make IT OPS smarter and automated.
+- Prism Ops is our solution to make IT OPS smarter and automated.
 It covers the IT OPS process ranging from intelligent detection to automated remediation.

 - X-FIT is our machine learning engine to support smart IT OPS, including capacity forecasting.